openshift-integration/kamelet-catalog/README.md

-# Apache Camel - Kamelet Catalog
+# Openshift - Kamelet Catalog

-This repository contains the default Kamelet catalog used by Apache Camel and its sub-projects.
+This repository contains the default Kamelet catalog used by Red Hat Integration and its sub-projects.

+See upstream [Apache Camel K Kamelets repository](https://github.com/apache/camel-kamelets/) for a general overview of Kamelets.

 Kamelets in this repository can be used natively in [Apache Camel K](https://github.com/apache/camel-k) integrations, without additional configuration steps: users just need to reference the Kamelets by name in the URI (e.g. `kamelet:timer-source?message=Hello`), or use them in a `KameletBinding`.